-Defending Against Underage Possession Charges
+Defending Minors From Possession Charges

-I am defense attorney Jeffrey Everhart and I have more than 38 years of experience serving as a champion for the rights of the accused.
+I am defense attorney Jeffrey Everhart, and I have more than 38 years of experience serving as a champion for the rights of the accused.
 I will work hard to help ensure that your child’s future is not derailed before their adult life has even begun.
 To schedule an appointment, call me at 804-212-1363.

 I represent minors attending all colleges in the Richmond area, including Virginia Commonwealth University (VCU), University of Richmond, Virginia Union University, J. Sargeant Reynolds Community College and all other area high schools and post-secondary institutions.